gawdnd/scripts/README.md

 # movie scripts
 pty script
-he went to movie
+he went to movie and playground
 Therefore this are my changes
 Bo Ho Seh liao

-jhg
+jhg.